edumohan/portfolio/app/content/project/contents/qlCaseStudy/content.md

                 <h3>Make it <br/> Remake it</h3>
             </div>
             <div class="step-description">
                 The fly-out was extrapolated to serve more purposes like creating and editing a question.
 This added value for the user.
-Now the user with the right privileges can Create-View-Edit a question in same view.
+Now the user with the right privileges can Create-View-Edit a question in the same view.
 For all the other users, it’s a perfect detail pane.
             </div>
         </div>
         <div class="img-col-1 screeshot-wrapper space-top-40">